jlangch/venice/doc/readme/openai-functions.md

    }
    ```

-5. The client adds an additional prompt messages with the function's JSON response data and asks the model again
+5. The client adds an additional prompt message with the function's JSON response data and asks the model again

 6. The model has now all information and returns the final answer